CubeVic/My_notes/docs/CCTV/hypercoverged_infrastructure.md

 - Networking
 - storage

-All in a single cluster, this provide cloud-like scalability
+All in a single cluster, this provides cloud-like scalability.

 ## Components

-There are two major components in these system
+There are two major components in these systems

 1. Hypervisors ( VMware, Hyper-v, KVM, Citrix, etc )
 2. Storage Controllers ( Stonefly, etc)

 ## Available in which forms?

-The are available in tow main forms
+They are available in two main forms

 - Fully Integrate Hardware appliances (hardware and software same manufacture)
 - Standalone Software

 ## How is it work?

-First, an standard or common architecture
+First, a standard or common architecture

 ### Standard 3-tier "siloed" architecture

 ![architecture_02.jpeg](images/architecture_02.jpeg)

-We have some point to remark:
+We have some points to remark:

 Storage tier

 1. It will contain:
     1. Storage
-    2. controllers or nas switch
+    2. controllers or NAS switch
     3. Backup
 2. There will be 3 different user interphase to control all